 In short, you’ll be in “all business” mode and feel GOOD getting rid of things.

 Here’s some more tips for getting rid of stuff before you move:

 Deciding what to get rid of when moving across country is really hard when you first start thinking about it – but it oddly gets easier as you go along.

 The most important things to consider when deciding what to keep and what NOT to move are:

 - The space available in your NEW house or apartment –

 - How much TIME you have to declutter, pack and move –

-If you are downsizing and moving into a smaller home than your current one, you obviously will need to get rid of a LOT of stuff.
+If you are downsizing and moving into a smaller home than your current one, or moving from a house TO an apartment, you obviously will need to get rid of a LOT of stuff.

 If you are moving to a larger home, you have the option to move more of your current belongings with you (but do you REALLY want to do that?)